⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 🔑 Key Highlights

-• On 30 June 2016, Companies House introduced the confirmation statements to replace the traditional annual return form AR01, reshaping the regulatory landscape for companies.
+• On 30 June 2016, Companies House introduced the confirmation statements to replace the annual return form AR01, reshaping the regulatory landscape for companies.

 What Is a Confirmation Statement?